🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 Added bonus?
 People are weird, but by having a small monetary commitment to pay for the training, you’re actually far more likely to follow through and do the work vs if it was totally free.

-We’ve had people hired at major FAANG companies when they were waiting tables earlier in that same year.
+As I said earlier, we’ve had people hired at major FAANG companies when they were waiting tables earlier in that same year.

 You click, join, follow a career path, and then get it done.
 Simple.